Nancy T. Regan, 82 - Local Headline News

 Nancy was the beloved wife of Francis A. Regan with whom she shared nearly 60 years of marriage.
 Devoted mother of Paul Regan of Bristol, New Hampshire, Jack Regan and his wife Sue of North Reading, Tom Regan and his wife Heather of Brookfield, Bob Regan and his wife Christine of Wilmington, Kathy Jackson and her husband Brian of Commerce City, Colorado, and Dan Regan and his wife Mary of Plaistow, New Hampshire.
 Dear sister of Margaret Delaney of Fairfax, Virginia, and the late Frank O’Hara, Jr., and Polly Harris.
 Loving “Shana” to Jared, Sam, Mary, Meg, Alison, Nathan, Sarah, Rebecca, Andrew, Kathryn, Abigail, Brady, and Jeremiah.

 Relatives and friends will gather in honor and remembrance of Nancy during visiting hours at the Robinson Funeral Home, 809 Main St., Melrose on Thursday, November 9 from 4-8 p.m., and again on Friday at 10 a.m. before leaving in procession to Most Blessed Sacrament Church, 1155 Main St., Wakefield for her funeral Mass celebrated at 11 a.m.
+Gifts in Nancy’s memory may be made to the National Kidney Foundation, 85 Astor Ave., #2, Norwood, MA 02062.
 For directions or online tribute visit RobinsonFuneralHome.com

 Recent Comments